kiwi0fruit/pyappshare/template_app/setup/README.md

   modifying the PATH.
 I assume that you didn't change default Miniconda3 install dir (otherwise drag'n'drop the dir to the terminal window or copy it's path from the file manager).
+Then go to this dir (again drag'n'drop to the terminal) and create isolated conda environment.
+Commands for this:
     * on Windows:

           cd /d %UserProfile%\Miniconda3\Scripts
           set "PATH=%PATH%;%cd%"

-    * on Unix (Linux/macOS):

-          cd ~/miniconda3/bin
-          export PATH="$PATH:$(pwd)"

-3. Go to this dir and run (drag'n'drop the dir to the terminal window or copy from the file manager):
-    * on Windows:

           cd /d <ThisDir>
           set PYTHONNOUSERSITE=1
           conda env create --file env_win.yaml

     * on Unix (Linux/macOS):

+          cd ~/miniconda3/bin
+          export PATH="$PATH:$(pwd)"
           cd <ThisDir>
           export PYTHONNOUSERSITE=1
           conda env create --file ./env_unix.yaml